Lucid Nightmares & How to Deal With Them

 Nightmares are the most frightening dreams we can have.
 The word Nightmare originates from the Old English ‘Maere’ – an evil spirit thought to lie on top of and suffocate the sleeping person.
 Because these terrifying dreams occur at night, pairing the word night with maere became nightmare.

-Dreams in general can range from extremely pleasant to extremely unpleasant.
+Dreams, in terms of emotional affect, can range from extremely pleasant to extremely unpleasant.
 Dreamers often have disturbing dreams and might be unclear about whether they qualify as nightmares, per se.
 It is mostly subjective, but there are some criteria for how to differentiate nightmares from other disturbing sleep experiences:

 • Nightmares typically occur during REM sleep, so they’re very vivid, realistic, and clear.